-IBM Opens Federal Cloud Innovation Center in Washington, D.C
+IBM opened a Federal Cloud Innovation Center in Washington, D.C.

 The new Washington D.C. facility will bring IBM's cloud computing research efforts closer to federal agencies to develop specialized technologies and methods for building mission-ready clouds, the company said.